-Lidchi’s interest includes working on the histories of collections; practices of culture and display; questions of craft and craft practice and Native North American art and material culture.
-Her book chapter on ‘The Poetics and Politics of Representing Other Cultures’ has been extended and republished in Hall, S Evans, J and Nixon, S. (eds.)
-(2013) Representation: Cultural Representations and Signifying Practices, as has her graduate work on NGO photography in Rodogno, D. and Ferhenbach, H (eds.)
+Lidchi’s interests include working questions of colonial collecting and the history of collections; practices of representation, collecting and display; visual culture; questions of craft and craft practice and Native North American art and material culture.
+Her book chapter on ‘The Poetics and Politics of Representing Other Cultures’ has been extended and republished in Hall, S., Evans, J. & Nixon, S. (eds.)
+(2013) Representation: Cultural Representations and Signifying Practices, as has her graduate work on NGO photography in Rodogno, D. & Ferhenbach, H. (eds.)
 Humanitarian Photography: A History (2016).
-Lidchi is Vice President of the Native American Art Studies Association and an Honorary Professor of the School of Political and Social Sciences, University of Edinburgh.
-While at CARMAH she worked on special journal issue arising from conference presentations organized by CARMAH at EASA in Milan.
-She will also contributed to the strand of research called ‘Transforming the Ethnographic’, taking forward research on collecting practices, museums and the question of confinement and the relationship between museum anthropology and academic anthropology.
+Other publications include the co-edited Imaging the Arctic (1998), Visual Currencies (2009), and Dividing the Spoils (2020) and the monograph Surviving Desires: making and selling jewellery in the American Southwest (2015).